 “I’ve seen decks built two years ago that we couldn’t do anything with, and decks built 50 years go where the frame was perfectly fine,” says Phil Brown, owner of Archadeck of Central Connecticut, in Wallingford.

 The last thing many homeowners want to hear is that they have to replace an entire deck.
-But sometimes, for safety reasons, there’s no choice.
+But sometimes, for safety reasons, there’s no avoiding replacing deck boards.
 While there are no clear statistics on how many people are injured annually in a deck collapse, the U.S. Consumer Product Safety Commission conducted a study, which found that 33,270 people were hurt by the structural failure of a deck or porch between 2003 to 2007.
 And that number is probably conservative, since the data was collected by hospital emergency personnel and so excludes anyone who didn’t seek immediate medical care, as well as anyone who didn’t clearly specify that the deck had actually broken.

 But what is clear is that a homeowner can sue for damages.
 The Atlanta law firm of Kalka & Baer even advertises deck collapse litigation as one of its specialties.
 And if someone sues, that would quickly become the deck contractor’s liability.

 What’s Obvious, and What Isn’t?
+How to replace deck boards

 Publicity around deck collapses has prompted many municipalities to tighten their deck construction standards before permits are issued.
 “Today, they’re big on strapping things down,” says Lou Pagnutti, whose Decks Unique, in Commack, N.Y., has been building decks on Long Island for decades.
 Still, on Long Island, which is full of homes built during the last 50 years, Pagnutti estimates that about half of his deck calls involve a request to replace the boards and rails on an existing structure, that is, a re-deck.
 “We inspect the understructure,” he says, which typically involves removing deck boards.
 “If it’s an iffy situation, we replace it.”